Helmholtz-UFZ/saqc/sphinxdoc/cook_books/MultivariateFlagging.rst

    qc = qc.transform(['sac254_raw', 'level_raw', 'water_temp_raw'], target=['sac_z', 'level_z', 'water_z'], func=zscore_func, freq='30D')

-The idea of the *oddWater* algorithm, is, to assign any timestamp a score, derived from the distance of the *k* nearest neighbors of the datapoint related to that score.
-We can do this, via the :py:meth:`~saqc.SaQC.assignKNNscore` method.
+The idea of the multivariate flagging approach we are going for, is, to assign any datapoint a score, derived from the distance this datapoint has to its *k* nearest neighbors in feature space.
+We can do this, via the :py:meth:`~saqc.SaQC.assignKNNScore` method.

 .. doctest:: exampleMV

    >>> qc = qc.assignKNNScore(field=['sac_z', 'level_z', 'water_z'], target='kNNscores', freq='30D', n=5)

+Lets have a look at the resulting score variable.

+.. doctest:: exampleMV

    >>> qc.plot('kNNscores') # doctest:+SKIP

 .. plot::